namhai923/Bison-Bank-of-Canada/Test Plan.md

 Regression Testing:
 Setup automated CI pipeline: everytime a PR is created, or a PR is merged, automated  unit tests and integration tests will run.

+Loat Testing:
+Handle 100 user and 1000 request per miniute, more detail can be found under LoadTest folder

 ## **Test Completeness**
 Here you define the criterias that will deem your testing complete.
 For instance, a few criteria to check Test Completeness would be